Ben & Jerry's: Political

+In March 2025, Ben & Jerry's filed a complaint in federal court against parent company Unilever, accusing them of firing C.E.O.
+David Stever because he had allowed Ben & Jerry's to express their sociopolitical beliefs publicly.
+The complaint also claims that Unilever attempted to dismantle Ben & Jerry's independent board and prevent the company from advocating for certain political stances such as calling for a cease-fire in Gaza, supporting American college students protesting civilian deaths in Gaza on college campuses and urging an end to U.S. military aid to Israel.

-Exit from West Bank
+Sales in West Bank

-On July 19, 2021, Ben & Jerry's announced it plans to end sales in "Occupied Palestinian Territory", within which Israeli settlements are considered illegal under international law.
-Due to the refusal of Ben & Jerry's Israel, the local franchisee since 1987, to comply with this policy, the company statement said it did not plan to renew the franchise in 2022.
+On July 19, 2021, Ben & Jerry's announced that it plans to end sales in Occupied Palestinian Territory, within which Israeli settlements are considered illegal under international law.
+Due to the refusal of Ben & Jerry's Israel — the local franchisee since 1987 — to comply with this policy, the company statement said it did not plan to renew the franchise in 2022.
 The company had previously suffered criticism and boycotts for operating in the region, most notably from Vermonters for a Just Peace in Palestine/Israel.
 The company statement referenced this, noting that it was responding to "the concerns shared with us by our fans and trusted partners", while confirming that sales operations would continue in Israel beyond 2022 "through a different arrangement".

 The policy decision was met with mixed reactions.
 USA Today described the decision as "one of the strongest and highest-profile rebukes by a well-known company of Israel's policy of settling its citizens on war-won lands".
-The news drew some harsh criticism from Israeli public figures, with foreign minister Yair Lapid tweeting: "Ben & Jerry's decision is a disgraceful capitulation to anti-Semitism, to BDS, to all that is evil in the anti-Israeli and anti-Jewish discourse."
+The news drew some harsh criticism from Israeli public figures, with foreign minister Yair Lapid tweeting: "Ben & Jerry's decision is a disgraceful capitulation to antisemitism, to BDS, to all that is evil in the anti-Israeli and anti-Jewish discourse."
 Pro-Palestinian and anti-apartheid groups welcomed the move.